- wide range of instruments

 Let’s start with the five sections in the top menu of PrimeXBT.

-The account tab shows your wallet and balance.
+The main tab shows your wallets, balances and your various accounts.
 This is where you go if you need to deposit funds.
 Next to the wallet information, you will see your trading account balance.
 To trade on PrimeXBT, you first need to deposit funds to your wallet and then transfer funds from your wallet to your trading account (which can be done in a minute or less).

 The Trade tab’s default setup shows four workspaces (as tabs on the platform); TRADE, Charts, Trading History, and Activity Log.
 You can add more as you please.
 Each workspace contains widgets, which can be added, moved, and removed.
 You can choose from the following: Chart, Watchlist, Dashboard, Positions, Orders, Trades, Messages.
 They should all be fairly self-explanatory.
 Moving widgets around can feel a bit laggy at times, but I got no complaints besides this.
 It is all very clear and intuitive.